ProjectMoon/open-webui-filters/README.md

-# OpenWebUI Filters
+# OpenWebUI Filters and Tools

 _Mirrored at Github: https://github.com/ProjectMoon/open-webui-filters_

-My collection of OpenWebUI Filters.
+My collection of OpenWebUI Filters and Tools.

 So far: